Urigo/graphql-modules/docs/introduction/dependency-injection.md

 > The lifecycle of a `Provider` is by default a singleton.
 So you can use the implemented functions as utility and still use `this` to save global variables.

-And to use this function from our Provider in the actual resolver implementation, get `injector` from `context`:
+To use this function from our Provider in the actual resolver implementation, get `injector` from `context`:

 ```typescript
 import { ModuleContext } from '@graphql-modules/core';